 Possibly the area’s newest locally-owned lifestyle and run stores, Go Far aims to inspire fellow outdoor adventure enthusiasts.
 Go Far’s unique retail experience marries community with collaboration and one of only two carriers in the state that offers Superfeet and an HPfitstation, a machine that will 3Dprint a custom insole.

-After 10 years of outfitting Boulder's outdoor lovers, Patagonia is moving to a larger location Pearl Street this fall, tripling its size.
+Patagonia recently moved to a larger location on east Pearl Street, tripling its size!
 An ideal spot to pick the brains of outdoor aficionados with a passion for sustainability, you can round up durable, high-quality outerwear picks that tread lightly on the planet.

 Choose from a variety of rental (or purchase) options for camping and hiking to climbing to cycling to paddling to snow sports, REI has it all—along with the experts to help you navigate through their endless assortment.
 There’s also a community center inside with a mix of free and paid classes, a hiking-boot testing rock and a climbing wall.

 Looking for equipment on the cheap that you’d rather buy instead of rent?
 For smart shoppers who don’t mind trading a little time digging through racks for generously discounted gear, Boulder Sports Recycler is for you.
 Nab brand-name supplies for camping, hiking, biking, skiing, climbing and more at a fraction of the cost.

 To be comfortable outdoors no matter the temp or the continent, stop in Red Fox for technical gear and apparel.
 Browse an assortment of tents, backpacks, clothing and accessories crafted to withstand harsh weather conditions.
 With cozy fleeces and ultra-soft tees, Mountain Standard's well-designed outdoor apparel will have you looking sharp while you brave the elements.